 How do you persuade someone you’ve never met to trust you?
 Lucky for us, that’s now our daily predicament.
 If you think about it, your reputation or even your representation is determined by an initial first handshake – the first real connection you make with a prospect.

-You refine all of the techniques we discussed in Challenge #1 to absolute perfection.
+You refine all the techniques discussed in Challenge #1 to perfection.
 Leave no room for error because every interaction is now under a microscope – you’ve got to get that connection right the first time.

 3. Mis-Communication